sculpin/sculpin.io/source/documentation/basic-project.md

 Your project now has everything Sculpin needs to know in order to generate your Hello World project.
 For now, we are going to use the `--watch` and `--server` flags.
-This tells Sculpind to *watch* the source directory for changes (so it can regenerate the site as you edit your files) and to *serve* the site using an embedded web server.
+This tells Sculpin to *watch* the source directory for changes (so it can regenerate the site as you edit your files) and to *serve* the site using an embedded web server.